 In an effort to recognize the fundamental changes in the way research is being conducted and the increased acceptance of new digital forms of research and publication in doctoral programs, the New Media Lab established an award for its students to support the incorporation of a major digital component into the traditional dissertation text format.
 Digital components may take the form of data visualization, text analysis, app creation, interactive websites, or geospatial mapping, among other approaches.
 NML directors will be available to guide prospective applicants and consult with faculty advisors at any stage of the project, either before or after an application is submitted.
 Up to three $1,000 awards will be given each year.

-Apply by completing the NML Digital Dissertation Award application form.
 Applicants must have worked at the NML on their projects for at least one semester prior to seeking this award.
-2016 proposals are due by 9am, April 18, 2016.
+Thank you to 2017 applicants.
+The application window is closed.
 Awardees will be announced in late spring.

 The New Media Lab offers $500 awards in support of digital projects related to history or public health.
 Graduate Center students in the History and Public Health Ph.D. programs as well as students from other disciplines whose projects relate to these fields are eligible.
 Applicants must have worked at the NML on their projects for at least three months prior to seeking this award.
 History and Public Health Award announcement and application form.

 The New Media Lab offers $500 awards to support any digital project the topic of which is related to social justice.
 Graduate Center students in good standing in any discipline may apply for this award.
 Applicants must have worked on their projects at the NML for at least three months prior to applying for this award.
 Social Justice Award announcement and application.